Some have come in-game, others before the first ball-up has even been contested.

 So, the ACL is important, not because the knee is unstable and you cannot walk without it, but because the knee joint just doesn’t work the way it’s meant to.
 This failure for the knee joint to pivot the way it should is not 100% vital for everyday life, but becomes exceedingly apparent when trying to play sport.

-Why it is injured comes down to the mechanism, which we will explore in the next instalment.
+Why it is injured comes down to the mechanism, which is explored in Weak at the Knees Part 2.